Camille Cosby: Personal life

 While studying at the University of Maryland, Cosby went on a blind date during her sophomore year with Bill.
-Engaged shortly after they began dating, the pair married on January 25, 1964 in the Catholic Church (Camille being notably devout).
+Engaged shortly after they began dating, the pair married on January 25, 1964.

 Following their marriage, Cosby and her husband had five children: Erika (born 1965), Erinn (born 1966), Ennis (April 15, 1969 – January 16, 1997), Ensa (April 8, 1973 – February 23, 2018), and Evin (born 1976).

-Ennis was murdered on January 16, 1997, at age 27.
+Ennis was murdered on January 16, 1997, at the age of 27.
 After his murder, Cosby wrote a letter to USA Today titled "America Taught My Son's Killer to Hate Blacks", in which she "excoriat[ed] America for teaching her son's murderer the bigotry that fueled his lethal act."
 The controversial letter was not well received by pundits or the press.
-Authors Stephan and Abigail Thernstrom wrote they believed Cosby's article was "misguided despair ... [that] threatens further progress" in the development of race relations in the United States.
+Authors Stephan and Abigail Thernstrom wrote that they believed Cosby's article was "misguided despair ... [that] threatens further progress" in the development of race relations in the United States.

-Cosby's daughter Ensa died February 23, 2018, of renal disease while awaiting a kidney transplant at age 44.
+Cosby's daughter Ensa died February 23, 2018, of renal disease while awaiting a kidney transplant at the age of 44.

-In 1982, Cosby joined the Reverend Jesse Jackson and his wife, Jacqueline Jackson; congressman William H. Gray III; and historian Mary Frances Berry to meet Pope John Paul II at the Vatican, where the group was pictured with the pope.
+In 1982, Cosby joined the Reverend Jesse Jackson and his wife Jacqueline Jackson, congressman William H. Gray III, and historian Mary Frances Berry to meet Pope John Paul II at the Vatican, where the group was pictured with the pope.

 Along with Bill, Cosby was featured on the cover of Ebony's September 1966 issue.
 In 1996, she was named one of the "15 most beautiful Black women" by the magazine.

 Art collection

-Cosby is an avid art collector, including African American-made quilts.
+Cosby is an avid art collector, including African-American-made quilts.
 In her personal collection she has multiple works by Ellis Ruley.
 She has been the subject of multiple portraits by artist Simmie Knox.
-In December 1981, Cosby purchased Henry Ossawa Tanner's The Thankful Poor at Sotheby's, which she gave to her husband for a Christmas gift.
-In 2018, Cosby and her husband sold a painting titled Going West by Thomas Hart Benton, which had only been displayed publicly twice since being painted in 1926, for an undisclosed sum.
+In December 1981, Cosby purchased Henry Ossawa Tanner's The Thankful Poor at Sotheby's, and gave to her husband for a Christmas gift.